log-oscon/Standards/PHP/Coding Style.md

 PHP files should **either** declare symbols (classes, functions, etc) **or** run code (function calls, etc), but not both.

-Classes should be in their own file, which should not declare any other functions or classes.
+Each class should be in its own file, which should not declare any other functions (outside the class scope) or classes.

 Generally, the file should follow the following order: